Physical Therapy Guide to Acromioclavicular Joint Injuries

 All physical therapists are prepared through education and clinical experience to treat a variety of conditions or injuries.
 You may want to consider:

-You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association.
+This tool can help you search for physical therapists with specific clinical expertise in your area.

 General tips when you're looking for a physical therapist (or any other health care provider):

-- Get recommendations from family and friends or from other health care providers.
+- Get recommendations from family, friends, or other health care providers.

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping patients with shoulder pain.